 - Where you go to update your devices and preferences

 Extra security for your Cornell NetID password

 Not applicable or information not available.

-The NetID is the unique electronic identifier, in which the password permits secure access to non-public Cornell resources and information.
+The NetID is a unique electronic identifier in which the password permits secure access to non-public Cornell resources and information.